atolab/zenoh-web/content/docs/migration_1.0/C_Pico.md

 ## Error Handling

-In 1.0 we unify the return type of zenoh functions as `z_result_t`.
+In 1.0.0, we unified the return type of Zenoh functions as `z_result_t`.
 For example,

 - Zenoh 0.11.x
 ```c